tjbreshears/VBelo/README.md

 * Independent Teams - Data Collection in progress

 *Harvard, Princeton, the SIAC conference are not playing any games in the 2021 season and are, thus, not included.
+Technically, KSU played a match but it was exhibition.

 ### What about D-III and NAIA teams?
 Sadly, there is not enough resources to collect all of the data needed to include D-III and NAIA.
 (If someone wants to collect that data, they could use this same code, though.)